-Stephanie is Press & Communications Manager and Research Scholar at the Max Planck Institute for the History of Science (MPIWG).
-She is responsible for the Institute's press and communications, including writing, editing, and translation for the website and social media, and print.
-Stephanie also curates, edits, and supports communication for the Sphaera and Reading Early English Medicine projects, and coordinates public outreach events and exhibitions such as the Max-Planck-Tag and Lange Nacht der Wissenschaften in Berlin.
+Stephanie is Deputy Head of the Communications Team at the Max Planck Institute for the History of Science, where she is responsible for press and media relations, content development (digital and print), communications strategy, and website and social media engagement.
+Stephanie also edits and supports communication for the Sphaera, Reading Early English Medicine, and Edition Open Access projects, and coordinates public outreach events and exhibitions including the Institute's Colloquium, Max-Planck-Tag, and Lange Nacht der Wissenschaften in Berlin.